 These super-savory, mini feasts mix the best of two very different worlds.
 Honest-to-goodness beef steak, potatoes, and onions are exotically spiced with serrano chili, paprika, cloves, and cinnamon.
-Spicy beef empanadas are an Anglo-Mexican alliance that produces outstandingly moreish results.
+Spicy beef empanadas are an Anglo-Mexican alliance that produces outstandingly moreish results, both inside and out.

 The English county of Cornwall meets the Mexican state of Hidalgo — 200 years of fab food fusion.

 Pronounced pah-stays, pastry-wrapped delights called ‘pastes’ are a signature dish from the central Mexican state of Hidalgo.